 Ordering the Abortion Pill Online

 The FDA has abortion pill regulations to protect your health and wellbeing.
-The FDA warns women about buying the abortion pill online.
-It actually bypasses the safeguards created to protect women and could include chemicals that are not verified, along with unlisted side effects/risks.
-Many of these online abortion pill providers are from overseas and don’t follow the FDA guidelines.
-Online abortion pills could put a major threat to your health.
+The FDA warns against purchasing the abortion pill online.
+Online abortion pill providers frequently bypass the safeguards created to protect your health and could include chemicals that are not verified, along with unlisted side effects/risks.
+Many of these online abortion pill providers are from overseas and are not required to meet the FDA guidelines.

 Depending on how far along you are in the pregnancy, you have different options for your abortion procedure.
-If you are less than 10 weeks pregnant, you can have a medical abortion (the abortion pill).
+If you are less than 10 weeks pregnant, you will be eligible to take the abortion pill.
 This is prescribed and overseen by a doctor.

-If you are 10 weeks or farther into your pregnancy, you will need a surgical abortion.
+If you are 10 weeks or farther into your pregnancy, you will require a surgical procedure.
 The procedures vary slightly depending on exactly how far along you are, but all require the insertion of rods to dilate your cervix, and a suction device to pull out the pregnancy.
 This outpatient procedure is more invasive and requires more recovery time than a medical abortion.

 Do you regret taking the abortion pill?
 It may not be too late!
-To find out more about abortion pill/RU-486 reversal, call 877-558-0333 or click here: http://abortionpillreversal.com/
+To find out more about abortion pill/RU-486 reversal, call 877-558-0333 or visit Abortion Pill Rescue for immediate assistance.